-The Company is a lessee under a non-cancellable operating lease agreement covering its office space.
+In 2014 and prior years, the Company is a lessee under a non-cancellable operating lease agreement covering its office space.
 The lease has a term of one year and with renewable options.
-Total rental incurred from this operating lease amounted to P0.1 million in 2014, in 2013, and in 2012 (see Note 10).
+Total rental incurred from this operating lease amounted to P0.1 million in 2014, in 2013 (see Note 10).
+In 2015, the Company transferred to an office space located at a floor of a building being rented by one of the Company's stockholders, at no cost to the Company; hence, no rent expense was recognized in 2015 (see Note 13.4).